 Avery Dennison in Focus

-Based in Glendale, Avery Dennison (AVY) is in the Industrial Products sector, and so far this year, shares have seen a price change of 15.41%.
-The maker of office products is currently shelling out a dividend of $0.52 per share, with a dividend yield of 2.01%.
-This compares to the Office Supplies industry's yield of 1.7% and the S&P 500's yield of 1.97%.
+Headquartered in Glendale, Avery Dennison (AVY) is an Industrial Products stock that has seen a price change of 29.23% so far this year.
+Currently paying a dividend of $0.58 per share, the company has a dividend yield of 2%.
+In comparison, the Office Supplies industry's yield is 1.84%, while the S&P 500's yield is 1.86%.

-In terms of dividend growth, the company's current annualized dividend of $2.08 is up 3.5% from last year.
-Avery Dennison has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 10.68%.
-Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-Avery Dennison's current payout ratio is 34%, meaning it paid out 34% of its trailing 12-month EPS as dividend.
+Taking a look at the company's dividend growth, its current annualized dividend of $2.32 is up 15.4% from last year.
+In the past five-year period, Avery Dennison has increased its dividend 5 times on a year-over-year basis for an average annual increase of 10.87%.
+Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Right now, Avery Dennison's payout ratio is 38%, which means it paid out 38% of its trailing 12-month EPS as dividend.

 For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
 It's more common to see larger companies with more established profits give out dividends.
-During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
+Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
 That said, they can take comfort from the fact that AVY is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #2 (Buy).